-However, some parrots need help to sleep at night and rest better with a cover.
+However, other birds need help to sleep and rest better with a full or partial cage cover.
 A blanket or sheet can lead to longer, better sleep quality if a bird’s health is compromised by sleep deprivation.

-Consider putting a cover over its cage for these reasons:
+Consider putting a cover over its cage for the following reasons:

 Replicates Nest Cavities

 According to the Journal of Ornithology, wild parrots live in nest cavities for shelter.
-These cavities are holes in trees that protect parrots from dangerous predators and adverse weather.
+These cavities are holes in trees that protect parrots from dangerous predators and adverse weather (hot and cold).

 Nest cavities are much warmer and darker than branches that stick out from trees.
 Therefore, a cage cover replicates these conditions and makes parrots feel more secure when darkness falls.

 According to the Journal of Experimental Biology, parrots can tolerate high temperatures but aren’t as well adapted to the cold.
 They normally prefer temperatures of 65-80 degrees Fahrenheit.

-If your parrot’s room is too cold, it’ll attempt to regulate its body temperature by trapping pockets of air by fluffing its feathers to lock in heat.
+If a parrot’s room is too cold, it’ll attempt to regulate its body temperature by trapping pockets of air by fluffing its feathers to lock in heat.
 If the parrot is housed in a draughty room, it may be chilly.

-While temperature regulation is a short-term fix, your parrot is at risk of respiratory problems from prolonged exposure to low temperatures.
+While temperature regulation is a short-term fix, the parrot could develop respiratory problems from prolonged exposure to dampness, mold, humidity, and low temperatures.